-External Colours, Materials & Finishes The colours, materials and surface finish
+External Colours, Materials & Finishes

-The colours, materials and surface finishes to the development must be consistent with the relevant plans, documentation and colour schedules provided with the development application.
+4. The colours, materials and surface finishes to the development must be consistent with the relevant plans, documentation and colour schedules provided with the development application.

 Section 7.12 Development Contributions

 In accordance with Council's Development Contributions Plan effective from 21 April 2015, based on the development cost of \$175,186.00 the following applicable monetary levy must be paid to Council: \$875.95.